South Korean protesters brave cold to demand Yoon's ouster as detention deadline looms

 If the anti-corruption agency manages to detain Yoon, it will likely ask a court for permission to make a formal arrest.
 Otherwise, Yoon will be released after 48 hours.

-The Corruption Investigation Office for High-Ranking Officials, which is leading a joint investigation with police and military investigators, says detaining Yoon would be “virtually impossible” as long as he is protected by the presidential security service.
-The agency has urged the country’s acting leader, Deputy Prime Minister Choi Sang-mok, to instruct the service to comply with their execution of the detainment warrant, but Choi has yet to publicly comment on the issue.
+The Corruption Investigation Office for High-Ranking Officials, which is leading a joint investigation with police and military investigators, has urged the country’s acting leader, Deputy Prime Minister Choi Sang-mok, to instruct the presidential security service to comply with their execution of the detainment warrant.
+Choi has yet to publicly comment on the issue.

+Park Jong-joon, chief of the presidential security service, hit back against criticism that his organization has become Yoon's private army, saying it has legal obligations to protect the incumbent president.
+Park said he instructed his members not to use violence during Friday's standoff and called for the anti-corruption agency and police to change their approach.

 Yoon’s legal team said it will file complaints against the anti-corruption agency’s chief prosecutor, Oh Dong-woon, and approximately 150 investigators and police officers involved in Friday’s detention attempt, which they claim was unlawful.
 The team said it will also file complaints with public prosecutors against the country’s acting defense minister and police chief for ignoring the presidential security service’s request to provide additional forces to block the detention attempt.

-Hundreds of anti-Yoon protesters rallied for hours near the gates of the presidential residence from Saturday evening to Sunday, voicing frustration over the failed detention attempt and demanding stronger efforts to bring Yoon into custody.
-Separated by police barricades and buses, pro-Yoon protesters were gathering in nearby streets, denouncing his impeachment and vowing to block any efforts to detain him.

-“Angry citizens have already spent two freezing nights demanding his immediate detainment.
-Are their voices not being heard?”

-Yoon’s lawyers have challenged the detention and search warrants against the president, saying they cannot be enforced at his residence due to a law that protects locations potentially linked to military secrets from search without the consent of the person in charge — which would be Yoon.
+Yoon’s lawyers have claimed that the detention and search warrants against Yoon cannot be enforced at his residence, citing a law that protects locations potentially linked to military secrets from search without the consent of the person in charge.
 They also argue the anti-corruption office lacks the legal authority to investigate rebellion charges and that police officers don’t have the legal authority to assist in detaining Yoon.

-While the presidential security act mandates protection for Yoon, it does not authorize the presidential security service to block court-ordered detainments.
-The service’s attempts to block the execution of the warrant may amount to an obstruction of official duty, according to Park Sung-bae, an attorney specializing in criminal law.
-While the president mostly has immunity from prosecution while in office, the protection does not extend to allegations of rebellion or treason.

-The agency said its outnumbered investigators had several scuffles with presidential security forces that threatened their safety and expressed “serious regret” that Yoon was not complying with the legal process.

-The Defense Ministry says the troops at Yoon’s official residence are under the control of the presidential security service.
-Kim Seon-ho, the acting defense minister, conveyed his concern to the presidential security service, saying that deploying military personnel to block the execution of the detention warrant would be “inappropriate” and requesting that the troops aren’t placed in a position where they might confront police, according to the ministry.

-Yoon’s defense minister, police chief and several top military commanders have already been arrested over their roles in the period of martial law.

-Yoon’s presidential powers have been suspended since the National Assembly voted to impeach him on Dec.
-14. Yoon’s fate now lies with the Constitutional Court, which has begun deliberations on whether to uphold the impeachment and formally remove Yoon from office or reinstate him.
+Yoon’s fate now lies with the Constitutional Court, which has begun deliberations on whether to formally remove Yoon from office or reinstate him.